 So, people need to solve a simple equation, such as multiplication, in order to post their comments.
-You don’t have to worry about adding any CAPTCHA plugin, people know that spammers use advanced technics to post their links on the web.
+You don’t have to worry about adding any CAPTCHA plugin, people know that scammers use advanced technics to post their links on the web.
 So, they understand that a simple verification process is good for all.

 The good part of this amazing plugin is that you can define the complexity level of the tool.
 If you have a blog with lots of spammers, you can check all the mathematical operations, and it will be hard to get automatic comments from bots.
-But, you still can’t get a 100% protection, simply, because lots of spammers post links manually.
-They are ready to solve any CAPTCHA, and send them there.
+But, you still can’t get 100% protection, simply, because lots of spammers post links manually.
+They are ready to solve any CAPTCHA and send them there.

 The bottom line is that you should use this commenting protection, and make all your comments waiting for moderation.
-Of course, you need to delete the spam comments later, or simply, let a plugin like WP Optimize does the work for you, you can schedule automatic spam comments cleaning.
+Of course, you need to delete the spam comments later, or simply, let a plugin like WP-Optimize does the work for you, you can schedule automatic spam comments cleaning.

 Please make sure that you’ve enabled the comment moderation options in your admin area, you can find them under “Settings”, then, “Discussion”.
 That page will give more power, to set the way you get comments, and how visitors should submit them.

-If you’re using other WordPress commenting system for your blog, make sure to verify that the plugin works well with it.
+If you’re using another WordPress commenting system for your blog, make sure to verify that the plugin works well with it.
 At the same time, don’t go all the way with popular third-party commenting systems like Discus and others.

 They have lots of spammers, and you still need to verify comments manually to avoid bad links.
 Make sure to moderate all your comments, and delete unrelated links that can hurt your ranking, in the long-term.